With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

-Learn MoreSpecialized Treatment Facility is one of mental health facilities in Harrison County, Mississippi, located at 14426 James Bond Road, 39503 zip code.
+Learn MoreSpecialized Treatment Facility is a mental health facility in Harrison County, MS, located at 14426 James Bond Road, 39503.
 Specialized Treatment Facility provides residential treatment.
-Specialized Treatment Facility provides behavior modification, integrated dual diagnosis disorder treatment and trauma therapy to children / adolescents.
-Specialized Treatment Facility also supports people with PTSD, children/adolescents with serious emotional disturbance and people requiring dual diagnosis treatment.
-Additional services provided at Specialized Treatment Facility include education services, integrated primary care services and suicide prevention services.
+Specialized Treatment Facility provides trauma therapy, integrated dual diagnosis disorder treatment and individual psychotherapy to children / adolescents.
+Specialized Treatment Facility also supports people requiring dual diagnosis treatment, children/adolescents with serious emotional disturbance and people with PTSD.
+Some other services available at Specialized Treatment Facility include family psychoeducation, suicide prevention services and education services.

-Learn MoreGulf Coast Vamc Behavioral Health Services 16 is a mental health treatment clinic in Harrison County, Mississippi, located at 400 Veterans Avenue, 39531 zip code.
-Gulf Coast Vamc Behavioral Health Services 16 provides partial hospitalization/day treatment, residential treatment and telemedicine/telehealth.
-Gulf Coast Vamc Behavioral Health Services 16 provides individual psychotherapy, cognitive behavioral therapy and psychotropic medication to adults, young adults and seniors 65 or older.
-Gulf Coast Vamc Behavioral Health Services 16 also supports active duty military, people with PTSD and military families.
-Additional services provided by Gulf Coast Vamc Behavioral Health Services 16 consist of supported employment, integrated primary care services and psychosocial rehabilitation services.
+Learn MoreGulf Coast Vamc Behavioral Health Services 16 is one of mental health facilities in Harrison County, Mississippi, located at 400 Veterans Avenue, 39531 zip code.
+Gulf Coast Vamc Behavioral Health Services 16 provides telemedicine/telehealth, residential treatment and hospital inpatient treatment.
+Gulf Coast Vamc Behavioral Health Services 16 provides behavior modification, psychotropic medication and individual psychotherapy to young adults, adults and seniors 65 or older.
+Gulf Coast Vamc Behavioral Health Services 16 also supports seniors or older adults, people with trauma and military families.
+Additional services provided at Gulf Coast Vamc Behavioral Health Services 16 include psychosocial rehabilitation services, chronic disease/illness management and education services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.